CVI-SZU/CCAM/WSSS/README.md

 ```

 4. Refine the background cues
 You can use the extracted background cues as pseudo supervision signal to train a saliency detector like [PoolNet](https://github.com/backseason/PoolNet) to further refine the background cues and we provide the code for background cues refinement in the directory `./PoolNet`.
-We also provide our refined background cues at [here](https://drive.google.com/drive/folders/1erzARKq9g02-3pUGhY6-hyGzD-hoty5b).
+We also provide our refined background cues from [here](https://drive.google.com/drive/folders/1erzARKq9g02-3pUGhY6-hyGzD-hoty5b).

 5. CAMs Refinement
 ```shell